MamtaChauhanAmity/Case-Study/README.md

 # Case-Study

-Steps to run adn generete the output file:
+Steps to run and generete the output file:

 1. Clone the repository and open it in IntelliJ.
 2. Let the gradle download and build all the dependency.